stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 image: /imgs/2017-04-17-learning-deep-learning/deep_learning_meme_keras.png
 ---

-I teach deep learning both for living (as the main [deepsense.io instructor](http://workshops.deepsense.io/), in a Kaggle-winning team[^deepsense]) and as a part of my volunteering to [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) with workshops for gifted high-school students[^trypophobia].
+I teach deep learning both for a living (as the main [deepsense.io instructor](http://workshops.deepsense.io/), in a Kaggle-winning team[^deepsense]) and as a part of my volunteering with the [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) giving workshops to gifted high-school students[^trypophobia].
 I want to share a few things I've learnt about teaching (and learning) deep learning.

-Whether you want to start learning deep learning for you career, have a nice adventure (e.g. with [detecting huggable objects](https://www.reddit.com/r/MachineLearning/comments/4casci/can_i_hug_that_i_trained_a_classifier_to_tell_you/)) or get insight into machines before they take over[^webcomics], this post is for you!
+Whether you want to start learning deep learning for you career, to have a nice adventure (e.g. with [detecting huggable objects](https://www.reddit.com/r/MachineLearning/comments/4casci/can_i_hug_that_i_trained_a_classifier_to_tell_you/)) or to get insight into machines before they take over[^webcomics], this post is for you!
 Its goal is not to teach neural networks by itself, but to provide an overview and to point to didactically useful resources.

 ![Deep Learning Meme - What I actually do (Keras version)](/imgs/2017-04-17-learning-deep-learning/deep_learning_meme_keras.png)

 Don't be afraid of artificial neural networks - it is easy to start!
-In fact, my biggest regret is delaying learning it, because of their perceived difficulty.
-To start all what you need is really basic programming and very simple mathematics.
+In fact, my biggest regret is delaying learning it, because of the perceived difficulty.
+To start, all you need is really basic programming and very simple mathematics.

 I suggest starting image recognition tasks with [Keras](https://keras.io/), a high-level neural network library in Python.
-If you are new to this language, you need to pick its basics - see [section on Python](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#python) in my [introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html).
+If you are new to this language, you need to pick its basics - see the [section on Python](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#python) in my [introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html).
 If you like to use neural networks with less code than Keras, the only option is to [use pigeons](https://www.youtube.com/watch?v=flzGjnJLyS0).
 Yes, seriously: [Pigeons spot cancer as well as human experts](http://www.sciencemag.org/news/2015/11/pigeons-spot-cancer-well-human-experts)!